 The program is administered by the USDA Forest Service and the General Services Administration in cooperation with the State Forester to provide low cost ways for communities to protect their citizens and natural resources from fire.
 Departments that provide fire protection to wildlands may participate.

 Most equipment obtained under this program are trucks suitable for conversion to tankers or pumpers.
 Generators, pumps, fire hoses and breathing apparatus may also be available.
 Power units can be used to provide emergency lighting or to power a radio base station.

-Fire Departments are responsible for making conversions in a safe and timely manner; protecting the equipment from theft, vandalism and weather; painting vehicles in fire service colors; maintaining appropriate liability insurance and returning the equipment, less any added equipment, to Forestry Bureau when no longer needed.
+Fire Departments are responsible for making conversions in a safe and timely manner; protecting the equipment from theft, vandalism and weather; painting vehicles in fire service colors; maintaining appropriate liability insurance and returning the equipment, less any added equipment, to DNR Forestry Fire Program when no longer needed.